HTLuff/serverless-node-api/README.md

 ## Roadmap

 - [ ] add custom authorizer to lambda, instead of using api-gateway lib
-- [ ] add pagination for GET /users
-- [ ] testing plan
-- [ ] add SAM, Azure, and GCP.
-Make each SOLID service platform-specific.
-- [ ] add password reset flow
+- [ ] add password reset flow with accompanying SES resources